 Let go of your pride, and assume the best in people

-Don’t write them off, and choose to forgive
+Don't write them off, and always choose forgiveness

 Following Jesus wherever (especially through the fire) can appear so uncertain at times.
 With every step of obedience that you take, you will quickly realize that He has been aligning you all along to walk straight into your heart's greatest desire.
 Choose to trust Him even when it doesn't make sense.
 I assure you that He is not ruining your life.
 Rather, He is breathing life onto those wild dreams hidden within your heart.